Continuation-of-Ashford/ashford-docs/playing_the_game/strongholds.md

 ## Demesne effect
 Your Stronghold adds a feat of your design/choice to the settlement it is in or near.
 If you are not the controller of that settlement, its controller needs to approve the feat you add.

 For a temple this should be a Faith or Guilds feat.
-If the Settlement already has a feat of that type, you still add the new feat, but if the controller of the settlement would like to, they can replace the existing feat with an Underworld feat.
+If the Settlement already has a feat of that type, you still add the new feat, but if the controller of the settlement would like to, they can replace the existing feat with a Crime feat.

 ## Extended Rest: Recruit Servitor
 Taking an extended rest at a Temple allows you to recruit a Servitor to be your ally or mount.